danielbodnar/awesome-stars/README.md

 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.
 - [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [BuilderIO/builder](https://github.com/BuilderIO/builder) - Drag and drop headless CMS for React, Vue, Svelte, Qwik, and more
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
+Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [zulip/zulip](https://github.com/zulip/zulip) - Zulip server and web application.
 Open-source team chat that helps teams stay productive and focused.
 - [ritz078/transform](https://github.com/ritz078/transform) - A polyglot web converter.
 - [GeekyAnts/NativeBase](https://github.com/GeekyAnts/NativeBase) - Mobile-first, accessible components for React Native & Web to build consistent UI across Android, iOS and Web.